cedvillalbaag/workingsmarternotharder_summary/README.md

 ## 16.- Waiting time cab be productive, too.

-- Create a list of backup tasks you could do while you can’t work pon your main task.
+- Create a list of back-up tasks you could do, while you can’t work on your main task.
     - Educate yourself.
     - Document steps of certain task.
     - Process your email.